 17.6.2. obtain any items, technology, software, or services originating from any country against which any applicable government, including the United States, has imposed comprehensive import sanctions or restrictions.

 17.8.
-Contractor shall Indemnify each member of Company Group from and against any and all Claims with respect to Contractor’s breach of its obligations under this Clause 17.
+Contractor shall Indemnify each member of Company Group from and against any and all Claims with respect to Contractor’s breach of its obligations under this Article 17.

 18. GOVERNING LAW AND DISPUTE RESOLUTION

 The Purchase Order and the construction and performance hereof are governed by and to be construed in accordance with English law and in any dispute (including non-contractual disputes) the Parties hereto irrevocably submit to the exclusive jurisdiction of the courts of England.

 19.1.
 Failure or delay by Company in the exercise of any rights or remedies under the Purchase Order or pursuant to any Applicable Laws does not release Contractor from any warranties or obligations contained or referred to in the Purchase Order or pursuant to any Applicable Laws.
 Any waiver by either Party of a breach of any requirement of the Purchase Order is not to be considered a waiver of any subsequent breach of the same or any other requirement hereof.